kohry/ImageFactory/README.md

 # ImageFactory

-This is a Simple Django Image Uploading sample
+This is a Simple Django Image Uploading sample.